hellmarbecker/blog/_drafts/2022-02-15-ingesting-protobuf-messages-into-apache-druid.markdown

 ## Setting up the Topic and all the rest

-## Generating data
+## Generating Data with Kafka and Kafka Connect

-There are various ways to create Protobuf data and stream them into Druid.
-One method is described in [the Protobuf extension documentation](https://druid.apache.org/docs/0.22.1/development/extensions-core/protobuf.html), involving a custom Python script.
-There's also [this blog](https://dzone.com/articles/how-to-use-protobuf-with-apache-kafka-and-schema-r), which shows how to do it in Java.
-I am going to look at two other options here:
+There are various ways to create Protobuf data and stream them into Druid:
+- One method is described in [the Protobuf extension documentation](https://druid.apache.org/docs/0.22.1/development/extensions-core/protobuf.html), involving a custom Python script.
-- using Confluent Cloud and
-- using Confluent Platform and Kafka Connect locally.

-### Generating data with Confluent Cloud
+- There's also [this blog](https://dzone.com/articles/how-to-use-protobuf-with-apache-kafka-and-schema-r), which shows how to do it in Java.

-The easiest way would be to use Confluent Cloud - I described this in [my post about AVRO integration](/2021/10/19/reading-avro-streams-from-confluent-cloud-into-druid/).
+- The easiest way would be to use Confluent Cloud - I described this in [my post about AVRO integration](/2021/10/19/reading-avro-streams-from-confluent-cloud-into-druid/).
 Instead of AVRO data, choose to generate Protobuf, that's all.
 You will also have to set up security in Druid according to the instructions in that post.

-But you can also use the script that comes with the Protobuf extension

-Or roll your own see [this blog](https://dzone.com/articles/how-to-use-protobuf-with-apache-kafka-and-schema-r)

-### Generating data with Kafka and Kafka Connect
+Because I did the Confluent Cloud version before, I am going to look at a different way using Confluent Platform and Kafka Connect locally.
+We will need to set up a few things to make this work.

+### Setting up Kafka in Docker

 In order to generate data and stream them through Kafka, I am going to use the Community Edition of Confluent Platform, loosely following Confluent's [quickstart](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html) instructions.